Ice HockeyPublished: | Updated:

 The base forms from a large number of regional minor and development leagues.
 And a linear progression through the professional minor leagues leading to the Nation Hockey League at the top of the pyramid.

 The NHL is the major professional hockey league in North America, with 24 U.S.-based teams and 7 Canadian-based teams competing for the Stanley Cup.
-While NHL stars are still not as readily familiar as stars of the NFL, and MLB.
-The NBA, average attendance for NHL games in the U.S. surpasses NBA attendance in recent seasons.
+NHL stars are still not as readily familiar as stars of the NFL and MLB.
+The NBA average attendance for NHL games in the U.S. surpasses NBA attendance in recent seasons.

 Some characteristics of that game, such as the length of the ice rink and the use of a puck, are coming from the first days of hockey played in Canada.
-In America, most hockey players in a professional sense are playing on a standard, NHL size rink.
-An NHL hockey rink is 200 feet long, and 85 feet wide.
-In comparison, a European rink is a standard 60 meters by 30 meters, or, 197 feet by 98.5 feet.
+In America, most hockey players, in a professional sense, play on a standard, NHL size rink.
+An NHL hockey rink is 200 feet long and 85 feet wide.
+In comparison, a European rink is a standard 60 meters by 30 meters or 197 feet by 98.5 feet.

 Duration and time stoppages

 NHL games run for 3 periods of 20 minutes each, plus two intermissions.
 The clock only runs while the puck is in play, so an ice hockey game-60 minutes.
 However, in real-time, this playing time works out to be 2.5 to 3 hours.
 This includes all of the stops, intermission, and possible overtime.